mahdiatubly/AWS/Machine Learning/MachineLearningPipeline.md

          - For numerical features: the techniques include:
            - Taking the log, square root, or cube root of the feature.
            - Binning is a great strategy that puts continuous data into groups, also called bins.
 This is one way to convert a continuous variable into a categorical variable.
 Binning has a smoothing effect on the input data and may also reduce the chances of overfitting in cases with small datasets.
+           - Scaling is a technique that is applied to each feature.
+Scaling is important because a lot, although not all, machine learning algorithms are very sensitive to different ranges of data.
+Sometimes, a wide range of data will lead to optimization failure.
+There are exceptions, however.
+Decision trees in the random forest algorithm, are usually not sensitive to the scale of the variables in the dataset.
+In general, we're applying a transformation to a particular column, and different columns are scaled independently.
+We are only using the data in a specific column to do the scaling.
+Scaling transformation techniques:
+                 -

          -